Joecleverman/capstone_ruby/README.md

 ## Deployment

 1. Git clone this repo and cd the to the `capstone_ruby` directory.
-2. Run `bundle install` in command line to install Nokogiri and HTTParty Gem.
+2. Run `bundle install` in command line to install Nokogiri and colorize.
 3. Run `ruby bin/nba_players.rb`.

 ## Run tests